Bicycling and Walking in Virginia

 State Bicycle Map

-Whether you are a seasoned rider or a new fan of cycling, let Bicycling in Virginia be your gateway to a world of new experiences.
+Whether you are a seasoned rider or a new cycling fan, let Bicycling in Virginia be your gateway to a world of new experiences.

 There is something for everyone:

-- The Virginia Capital Trail, connecting the colonial capital of Williamsburg with the modern capital of Richmond
+- The Virginia Capital Trail, connecting the colonial capital of Williamsburg with Virginia's modern capital, Richmond

 - Numerous locations for off-road mountain bike rides